Medically Reviewed By

 - Exudative pleural effusion — This is caused by blocked blood vessels or lymph vessels, inflammation, infection or tumors.

-Mesothelioma also causes pleural effusion by:
+Mesothelioma can also lead to pleural effusion by:

 - Forming new blood vessels that leak fluid into the pleural space